brianLeeson/422-Project1/README.md

 Dependencies:
 python 3.*

-Instructions
+Instructions:
 To run the application:
- make sure all dependencies are installed make and send out a google form survey # TODO elaborate. link to template? after all responses are gathered, export the google form csv run groupApp.py
+ make sure all dependencies are installed make and send out a google form survey # TODO: elaborate. link to template? after all responses are gathered, export the google form csv run groupApp.py